Thomas Bangalter: 2000–2020: Further Daft Punk and solo productions

+In 2010, Bangalter and Homem-Christo were admitted into the Ordre des Arts et des Lettres, an order of merit of France.
+The two were individually awarded the rank of Chevalier (knight).
 In 2011, Bangalter directed and choreographed a short film featuring Élodie Bouchez that served as an advertisement for the fashion line Co.
 A year later, Bangalter scored the short film First Point directed by Richard Phillips and starring Lindsay Lohan.

 In 2013 Bangalter and Homem-Christo released their fourth studio album, Random Access Memories.
 One of the collaborators on the album, Giorgio Moroder, recalled that the duo had a perfectionist approach; he had recorded his vocal contribution on multiple microphones despite the fact that only Bangalter would notice the difference.
 In 2016, Daft Punk produced and co-wrote two songs from The Weeknd's third studio album, "Starboy" and "I Feel It Coming," the former of which became the duo's first number one hit on the Billboard Hot 100.
 In June 2017, Daft Punk also produced and co-wrote a single for the Australian electropop band Parcels.
 The single would be Daft Punk's final released production.

 Bangalter was one of the producers on Arcade Fire's album Everything Now, which released July 2017.
 In 2018 he worked with Noé again, providing two tracks for the film Climax, including the previously unreleased “Sangria.”
 He also co-produced and co-wrote two tracks from Matthieu Chedid's 2019 album Lettre infinie, while also mastering the album.

 Later in 2018, Alan Braxe and Benjamin Diamond revealed that they and Bangalter returned to the studio to work on a remastered version of "Music Sounds Better with You" for the song's twentieth anniversary.
 Bangalter's label Roulé was liquidated the same year.
 The remaster released on 28 June 2019.